Commemorative Bridge 2020

-On May 31, 2020 we experienced a flood that washed out the old bridge.
-Our team at Mountainside decided to build a new bridge so we could remember 2020.
+On May 31, 2020, we experienced a flood that washed out the old bridge,

-The beams of this bridge were built in the 1890’s and are from the railway trestle from Fort Steele.
-Lloyd Wilder Sr. bought the bridge some 40 years ago, dismantled the bridge, and moved it to Fairmont.
-Some of the timbers were used in the development of the Riverside golf course for bridges over the Columbia river.
+The beams of this bridge are from the railway trestle from Fort Steele which was built in the 1890’s.
+Lloyd Wilder Sr. bought the bridge some 40 years ago, dismantled it, and moved it to Fairmont Hot Springs.
+Some of the timbers were used in the development of the Riverside Golf Course for bridges over the Columbia River.

-Another unique feature of this bridge are the side panels that were designed and cut by Brian Daviduke and his partner Kari Wood of CNC Creations.
-They show some of the wildlife seen around Mountainside Villas.
+Another unique feature of this bridge are the side panels designed and cut BK Designz ,which depict some of the wildlife seen around Mountainside Villas.

 Many thanks to all those that worked on this bridge to make it special which includes: Gary Crooks, Paul Barrett, Johnny Delacruze, Marc Fellmann, Brett Grieve, and David Dupont.

-Thanks to Carol and Don Seable for developing the Mountainside Villas.
+Thanks to Carol and Don Seable for developing the Mountainside Vacation Villas.